Why an implicit conversion from T* to const T* succeeds but from T** to const T** fails in C

 Two very subtle statements are made in these paragraphs.
 First, in order to decide type compatibility the qualifiers of the types pointed to are not taken into account, i.e., type compatibility is checked modulo outermost qualifiers.
 Second, the left-hand sides type may have additional qualifiers as long as it has all qualifiers of the right-hand sides type.

-For the first assignment we have that the type of the left hand-side is T const * and of the right-hand side the type is T*.
-Hence, the types pointed to are T const and T. Since any qualifier of the type pointed to is not considered for the compatibility check, we have that the assignment is well-typed as T is trivially compatible with itself.
+Since any qualifier of the type pointed to is not considered for the compatibility check, we have that the assignment is well-typed as T

 Here we have again a subtle distinction.

-For any qualifier q the type T * q is qualified whereas T q * is not qualified.
+is qualified whereas T q *

 Why is the second assignment not allowed?